Skip to content

 To get there, take the Southern Outlet to Kingston and then the road to Kettering, turning off at Howden and following the short unsealed road to the boat ramp.

 If you like the sound of this one then you may want to consider Tinderbox Beach as well.
-We’ve got more on this below.
+I’ve got more on this below.

 Overall: Good